Copyright ©2016-2017 by Mike Quigley. No reproduction of any kind without permission.

 This episode is pretty good, though it does venture into horror/slasher film territory, complete with ominous thunder and lightning as well as a torrential rainstorm during the show's climax, such as we have already seen in the eleventh episode this season.
 There are lots of scary movie clichés, but they are all handled very well.
 When Joyce comes after Kojak with a knife, he is wearing his mother's wig, just like Anthony Perkins did as Norman Bates in Psycho!

-- After Greg is killed, Lisa touches his wound and the white gloves she is wearing are totally soaked with blood.
-Later when she is back at the apartment, there doesn't seem to be much blood on the gloves at all.
+- After Greg is killed, Lisa touches his wound and the white gloves she is wearing that Joyce's mother later found are totally soaked with blood.
+Later when Lisa is back at the apartment, there doesn't seem to be much blood on the gloves at all.
 When Joyce steals the gloves from her place, there is more blood than before, but still not as much as when Greg was killed.

 - The pharmacist Doyle has a good line when Crocker asks him what was Lisa's medication for.
 Doyle says "That's what they call 'a psychic energizer,' it's sort of an upper, but it's not so hard on the system.
 It tends to prevent withdrawal."
 Saperstein asks, "From what?"
 Doyle replies, "Life."